x00tex/hackTheBox/Boxes/linux/Retired/compromised/README.md

 * found python script in [ExploitDB](https://www.exploit-db.com/exploits/45267) but this script did not worked.

-* first i do a manual test and execute the `phpinfo()` function to check the server's php configuration and found out that in the server there are so many php functions are diabled and thats why the ExploitDB script was not worked.
+* first i do a manual test and execute the `phpinfo()` function to check the server's php configuration and found out that in the server there are so many php functions are disabled and thats why the ExploitDB script was not worked.

 ![](screenshots/dis-php-func.png)